 What is the Annualized Income Installment Method (AIIM)?

-The Annualized Income Installment Method (AIIM) is a method used to calculate the amount of tax payable by a business during a tax year.
-Taxes are typically paid quarterly, but some businesses do not report uniform cash flows throughout the year.
+The Annualized Income Installment Method (AIIM) is a method used to calculate the amount of taxes payable by a business during a tax year.
+Taxes are typically paid in installments quarterly, but some businesses do not report uniform cash flows throughout the year.
 Many businesses are seasonal, which means that they earn most of their income during certain parts of the year.

-it creates a problem as a business may not be able to meet its tax obligations in a particular quarter due to the very nature of the business.
+It creates a problem as a business may not be able to meet its tax obligations in a particular quarter due to the seasonality of the business.
 To overcome the problem, the Annualized Income Installment Method (AIIM) is used to determine any under- or overpayment during a quarter.
-It prevents the liquidity issues described above.
+It helps avoid the liquidity issues described above.

 Calculation of the Annualized Income Installment Method